GenericMappingTools/GMT.jl/docs/src/types.md

-       y_units::String            # Units of YY axis (Optional) z_units::String            # Units of ZZ axis (Optional) layout::String             # A three character string describing the grid memory layout end
+       y_units::String            # Units of YY axis (Optional) z_units::String            # Units of ZZ axis (Optional) layout::String             # A three character string describing the grid memory layout pad::Int                   # When != 0 means that the array is placed in a padded array of PAD rows/cols end

 Image type